The Professional Learning Program on School-wide Inclusive Practice (Autism)

 - Create welcoming environments for students with disabilities, including autistic students.

 - Build school staff capacity to meet the needs of students with disabilities, including autistic students.

 - Ensure teachers, parents, specialist teachers and Student Support Services (SSS) collaborate to support whole-school inclusive practices, particularly for autistic students.

 - Effectively use resources (such as Program for Students with Disabilities (PSD) funding) in line with best practice.

-School Leaders will also support the following approaches at the classroom and student levels:
+School Leaders also supported the following approaches at the classroom and student levels: